Rugrats

-Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain for Nickelodeon.
-The show focuses on a group of babies; most prominently—Tommy, Chuckie, Angelica, and twins Phil and Lil, and their day-to-day lives, usually involving life experiences that become much greater adventures in the imaginations of the main characters.
+Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain, produced by Klasky Csupo Inc. for Nickelodeon.
+The series focuses on a group of toddlers, most prominently Tommy Pickles, Chuckie Finster, and the twins Phil and Lil DeVille, and their day-to-day lives, usually involving life experiences that become much greater adventures in the imaginations of the main characters.

-The series premiered on August 11, 1991, as the second Nicktoon—after Doug and before The Ren & Stimpy Show, with an initial installment of 65 episodes spanning three seasons.
-Rugrats would also become the first of the "Big Three" of the Nicktoons, along with SpongeBob SquarePants and The Fairly OddParents.
-Production was then halted in 1993 with the last episode airing on November 12, 1994.
-In 1995 and 1996, two Jewish-themed specials premiered; "A Rugrats Passover" and "A Rugrats Chanukah", respectively, both of which received critical acclaim.
-During this time, after the end of the show's production run, Rugrats began to receive a boost in ratings and popularity due to constant reruns on Nickelodeon.
+The series premiered on August 11, 1991.
+It is the second of the original three Nickelodeon animated series known as "Nicktoons", after Doug and before The Ren & Stimpy Show.
+The series initially lasted for 65 episodes spanning three seasons.
+Production was then halted, and Germain left Klasky Csupo Inc. in 1993 with the last episode airing on November 12, 1994.
+In 1995 and 1996, two Jewish-themed specials premiered, "A Rugrats Passover" and "A Rugrats Chanukah", respectively.
+During this time, after the end of its original run, Rugrats began to receive a boost in ratings and popularity due to frequent reruns on Nickelodeon.

-In 1996, Klasky Csupo began producing new episodes, and the show's fourth season began in 1997.
-As a result of the show's popularity, a series of theatrical films were released over the next five years: The Rugrats Movie, which introduced Tommy's younger brother Dil, was released in 1998; Rugrats in Paris: The Movie, which introduced Chuckie's stepmother Kira, his stepsister Kimi, and poodle Fifi, was released in 2000; and Rugrats Go Wild, a crossover film with another Klasky Csupo series, The Wild Thornberrys, was released in 2003.
-The final episode aired on August 1, 2004, bringing the series to a total of 172 episodes over nine seasons.
-The 13-year run ties Rugrats with King of the Hill as the eighth-longest-running American animated television series.
-The show is Nickelodeon's third longest-running animated series, behind SpongeBob SquarePants and The Fairly OddParents.
-It is one of the longest-running animated series of all time.
+In 1996, Klasky Csupo Inc. began producing new episodes with a new writing staff, and the series' fourth season began airing in 1997.
+As a result of its popularity, a series of theatrical films were released over the next five years: The Rugrats Movie, which introduced Tommy's younger brother Dil, was released in 1998, Rugrats in Paris: The Movie, which introduced Chuckie's stepmother Kira, his stepsister Kimi, and a poodle named Fifi, was released in 2000, and Rugrats Go Wild, a crossover film with another Klasky Csupo series, The Wild Thornberrys, was released in 2003.